tgen/MARS/README.md

    - `-t` An integer number of threads to use.
 Default is 1 thread.
 Corresponds to the `-t` flag as follows:
      `-t [INT]`, for example `-t 6`

+   - `-build_only` Invoke this flag to only build an IG GTF from a reference GTF and output into the output path, but not use the GTF to analyze an alignment file.
+Must be used in tandem with the `-b` flag, as well as the `-g` flag and an input GTF.
+The `-i` flag must also be included with a dummy alignment file name, in order to satisfy the program's error-checking functions (any string followed by `.bam` or `.sam` will work, even if no file with that name exists.
+We actually recommend using `dummy.bam`).
+It is recommended to use the `-n` flag in this mode to name the output GTF, since by default, it will be given the name of the dummy alignment file.
+If `-k` is invoked with `-build_only`, then the CSV file used to generate the GTF will be kept in the output path.

 ### Outputs